-Cosmetology 10 H.S.
-Credits or GED score of 450 or a passing HiSET score. cosmetology Provide official H.S or GED or HiSET transcript prior to enrollment.
 H.S.
 Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Three References.
-Clinical sites will require a Practical Nursing Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
-Costs for clinical site requirements are the responsibility of the student.
+Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.